stuborn-akshii/Hackathon_Hare_Krishna/README.md

 - NumPy
 - Fastdtw

-## Installation
+## Setup
+The project was implemented in Google Colab:
-Install the required dependencies:
+- Install the required dependencies mentioned below:
 ```python
 !pip install mediapipe
 !pip install opencv-contrib-python
 !pip install tensorflow
 !pip install fastdtw
 ```

-## Setup
-The project was implemented in Google Colab:
-- Install the required dependencies mentioned above
+- Download the dataset:
--
+    - The dataset is present in the folder named `Basic_Signs_Dataset`
+    - This folder consists of `x` sub-folders, where each sub-folder consists of video samples for one sign language to be trained.
+ - Run each cell of `DTW.ipynb` file one by one.
+    - First, we extract 18 frames of each video and then extract keypoints from each frame using mediapipe
 ## Demo Video

 ## Process